 If your boyfriend or girlfriend acts in a way that upsets you, violates a boundary, or disrespects you or a friend, talk to them about it.
 Don’t keep quiet in order to keep the peace.
 Don’t sacrifice your beliefs or what you know to be right in order to get them to stick around, either.

 I dated a guy for over five months before telling him that his drinking bothered me.
 He had no idea because I never talked about it or told him how I really felt.
-Part of being in a relationship is working things out, coming to an understanding, and learning together.
+One thing to know about being in a relationship is that part of it is working things out, coming to an understanding, and learning together.
 There’s no room to do that if you aren’t talking about issues or situations that affect you.

 6. If you are the one putting in all the effort, cut them off.